BetweenWalls/PD2-Singleplayer/README.md

 * (50-69) **Magic Armor**
 * (70-99) **Magic Weapons**

+Items can be duplicated by making a file backup of the shared stash and transfering items from the stash to a character before restoring the stash file, or vice versa.
+Files can also be set as "read only" to eliminate the need to backup and restore them for each transfer.

 There are in-game commands for renaming stash pages and moving stash pages around, as well as some other useful commands such as renaming characters - checkout the PlugY Readme file.

 ## Editing